benlin100/NBA-Salaries/README.md

 **Web Scraping and Linear Regression Project for Metis Data Science Bootcamp  - Predicting a NBA Player's Salary**

-*A predictive model that can predict an NBA Player's salary based on their basic stats.
-I experimented with linear regression that's regularized with lasso, ridge, and ENet.*
+**A predictive model that can predict an NBA Player's salary based on their basic stats.
+I experimented with linear regression that's regularized with lasso, ridge, and eNet.**
 ---
 **Getting Started**
 With Python installed and configured, the code .ipynb files may be run directly through Jupyter Notebook.